 When you’re working with the Git version control system, you may want to compare data in your repository with another data source.
 For instance, you may want to compare two different commits with each other, or two files.

 That’s where the diff function comes in.
 Diffing is a function that accepts two inputs and presents the changes that exist between those data sources.
 Diff functions can be executed on branches, files, and commits.

 This tutorial will discuss, with examples, the basics of diffing with Git and how to use the git diff command.
-By the end of reading this tutorial, you’ll be an expert at using the git diff command to compare two Git data sources with each other.
+By the end of reading this tutorial, you’ll be an expert at using the git diff command.

 Here’s the syntax for the git diff command:

 By default, the git diff command displays any uncommitted changes to your repository.

 We can see the removed lines from our original file as well as any lines added to or changed in our original file.
 Often, Git diff is used for comparing branches in a Git repository.